International Student FAQ

 If you become ill, regardless of whether you have been diagnosed with COVID-19, please stay home.
 Contact your health care provider and seek medical attention, as needed.

-To assist with self-screening and provide more information for residential students, please read the COVID-19 Self-Screening document.
+To assist with self-screening, please read the COVID-19 Self-Screening document.

 Have more questions?